Last updated on May 23rd, 2022 at 07:33 am

 Opioid misuse has been identified as a national public health crisis.
 AgriSafe has developed a series of trainings for health care professionals to help them better respond to the unique and often overlooked needs of people working in agriculture.

-Continuing Health Professional Education is available for the four webinars listed below through a partnership with the University of Mississippi Medical Center.
-One hour of continuing education is available for each webinar.
+Continuing Health Professional Education is available for the four webinars listed below through a partnership with the Midwest Center for Occupational Health and Safety.
+1.0 hour of Continuing Education is available for each webinar.

 - Talking to Farmers About Pain – The occupational hazards that farmers face put them at an increased risk for acute and chronic pain as a result of ergonomic repetition, accident, or surgical procedure.
 This module will focus on how to transform the conversation between provider and patient to improve health outcomes and patient satisfaction.